TriForceX/BootstrapExtended/README.md

 - XAMPP Server (All)

 # For Web Masters
-I have code the most of the code snippets and functions *(from scratch or searching the whole internet)*.
+I coded the most of the code snippets and functions *(from scratch or searching the whole internet)*.
 About the included libraries im not the author, but i try to let other people find the best way to use them *(original authors are linked in the demo page)*.
 If you have any question feel free to contact me at triforce@gznetwork.com